Your RUN/WALK Resource! Learn more

 Official Rules

-Your best races, up to nine total in 2023, will contribute to your overall standing in the year-long competition.
-Runners wishing to receive points for participation in a Grand Prix event must represent the team in a PRC team jersey during the race.
+Monthly Races: Your best races, up to six total in 2025, will contribute to your overall standing in the year-long competition.
+Members wishing to receive points for participation in a Grand Prix event must represent the team in a PRC team jersey during the race.

-Marathon: In addition to the monthly races, runners may submit one full marathon result from the year.
+Marathon: In addition to the monthly races, members may submit one full marathon result from the year.
 Marathon results will be age-graded and ranked separately and points distributed accordingly.
-Submitted marathon results must be verifiable and runner must compete in a PRC jersey.
+Submitted marathon results must be verifiable and members must compete in a PRC jersey.
+Your marathon result, if you submit one, counts toward the total number of races for the year.

-Bonus Points: In 2023 there will be three ways to earn bonus points toward your Grand Prix total.
-Completing one of the following activities will be worth 5 bonus Grand Prix points.
+Bonus Points: In 2025 there will be at least four ways to earn bonus points toward your Grand Prix standings.
 Bonus points will only be awarded once per category, per year.
-This means that the maximum bonus points available this year is 15.
-Team members must self-report bonus activities, and in the case of races team members must provide a link to verifiable results and compete in a PRC jersey.
+This means that the maximum bonus points available this year is 25.
+Members must self-report bonus activities, provide a link to verifiable results, and compete in a PRC jersey.

-2. Team members may earn five bonus Grand Prix points for completing a race that is either ultra-long or ultra-fast.
+Members may earn five bonus Grand Prix points for completing a race that is either ultra-long or ultra-fast.
 An ultra-long race is longer than a marathon.
 An ultra-fast race is one mile or shorter.
+To count as a race, the event must be open to the public and have published results.
+Events that are already part of the Grand Prix as a monthly race cannot be counted for bonus points.

 Year-end standings will determine award winners.
-Awards will be handed out and the top competitors recognized at the PRC Race Team's year-end holiday party in December.
-Ties will be broken in favor of the competitor who has completed more Grand Prix races during the year (up to all 12).
+Awards will be handed out and the top competitors recognized at the PRC Race Team's year-end holiday party in January 2026.
+Ties will be broken in favor of the competitor who has completed more Grand Prix monthly races during the year (up to 13 when submitting a marathon).

 Questions about age-grading, results, rules, and standings can be directed to our team scorekeeper Hunter Bennett-Daggett: diatros@alum.wpi.edu.
-General questions about the PRC team can be directed to Chris McIsaac: chris@portlandrunning.com.
+General questions about the PRC Race Team can be directed to Dave Harkin: dave@portlandrunning.com.